AbGhost-cyber/Swift-Ktor-Note-Rest-Api/README.md

 # Swift-Ktor-Note-Rest-Api
-#SIMPLE NOTE REST API MADE WITH KTOR AND MONGO DB KTOR LIBRARY KMONGO
+#SIMPLE NOTE REST API MADE WITH KTOR AND
+<br>MONGO DB KTOR LIBRARY KMONGO
-Backend for Swift Note App
+<br>Backend for Swift Note App

 #HOW TO USE:
 - install intellij, clone this repo and build project.